Jonathan Baker (bishop): Personal life

 Baker was previously a Freemason.
 While a student at Oxford University, he joined the Apollo University Lodge, a masonic lodge associated with the university, and served as its Worshipful Master.
 He held the senior position of Deputy Grand Chaplain in the United Grand Lodge of England.
 After twenty years membership, he left the organisation upon being appointed a bishop, stating that the criticism from some members of General Synod threatened to overshadow the inauguration of his episcopal ministry.

+In 1992, Baker married Jacqueline.
+Together they had three children; two sons and one daughter.
+They divorced in 2013.

 In a letter dated 22 October 2014, Baker wrote to his clergy informing them that he had been given permission by Richard Chartres, Bishop of London, and Justin Welby, Archbishop of Canterbury, to remarry following divorce.
 Until 2010, Church of England clergy who had been divorced and remarried could not become bishops.
 American religion commentator and Episcopal Priest, The Rev. George Conger, wrote, "They [traditionalist clergy] are at a loss to understand how the bishop dedicated to providing pastoral support for traditionalists can himself adopt a stance at odds with the position of most traditionalists – and at odds with the public position taken by Forward in Faith on divorce and remarriage."
+In 2015, he married Susie in a civil ceremony.

+Controversy over concert shutdown

+On 25 July 2025, Baker, wearing a dressing gown, interrupted a public performance by the City Academy Voices choir at the Church of St Andrew, Holborn.
+Demanding that the "terrible racket" be discontinued, Baker seized the microphone and insisted that the choir and the 300+ audience in attendance leave what he described as “my house”.
+This happened shortly after 10 pm, although the choir had booked the venue for a further hour.
+The bishop subsequently sent a written apology to all members of the choir for the distress and offence he had caused, acknowledging that the performance had been booked until 11pm and that he had been mistaken to think otherwise.